Verticordia luteola

-Verticordia luteola is a flowering plant in the myrtle family Myrtaceae, and is endemic to the south-west of Western Australia.
+Verticordia luteola is a species of flowering plant in the myrtle family Myrtaceae, and is endemic to the south-west of Western Australia.
 It is a more or less openly branched shrub with crowded leaves on its side branches and spikes of pale yellow or bright pink flowers which turn cream to brownish as they age.
 This verticordia is a summer-flowering species.

 Description

 Verticordia luteola is usually an open-branches shrub which grows to a height of 3 m and up to 1 m wide.
 Its leaves are closely packed, more or less overlapping, egg-shaped to elliptic, slightly dished, 2.5-3.5 mm long and covered with short hairs.

 The flowers are lightly scented and are arranged along the stems in spike-like groups, each flower on a spreading stalk 1-2 mm long.
 The floral cup is a top-shaped, about 3 mm long, 5-ribbed and glabrous with rounded green appendages 1-1.5 mm long.
 The sepals are 4-6 mm long, pale yellow to greenish-pink, turning lemon-cream as they age and have between 7 and 9 silvery, hairy lobes.
 The petals are a similar colour to the sepals, 4-6.5 mm long and with hairy lobes a further 2-2.5 mm long.
 The style is 5-6 mm long, curved and hairy.
 Flowering time is from November to January.